hakimel/reveal.js/README.md

 ```

-Note that this does not work with the page and cube transitions.

 ### Internal links

 It's easy to link between slides.
 The first example below targets the index of another slide whereas the second targets a slide with an ID attribute (```<section id="some-slide">```):